 An automated densifier application machine can do 40,000 square feet per hour and uses only one employee.
 Using one of these machines would take 15 minutes or $4.
-On this one job, a machine like this could save you $100 just in applying the densifier, right?
+So on this one job, a machine like this could save you $100 just in applying the densifier, right?
 No.

 Anyone familiar with the classic book The Goal by Eliyahu Goldratt knows the Theory of Constraints/Bottlenecks.
 When one small operation delays an entire larger process, the expense of the delay of that small operation should be costed at the combined labor rates of every employee involved in that larger process being slowed down, like when an entire manufacturing plant grounds to a halt for one part.

 Back to our example of a 10,000 square foot polishing job — there could be four to six guys there doing that job.
 Now that it is time to densify, four guys are getting paid to sit down and watch the two guys do it for three hours and 20 minutes.
 Our $106.50 labor expense just became $319.50.
 If those same six guys watch the one guy with the automated applicator though, it only costs $24, saving you almost $300 on just one densifier application.